tunapanda/h5p-standalone/README.md

 Release | [Donwload latest version here](https://github.com/tunapanda/h5p-standalone/releases/latest)

 ## Basic Usage
+Ensure you have an extracted H5P zip file in your workspace folder first.
+A simple guide on how to extract an H5P zip file is provided towards the [end section of this guide ](https://github.com/tunapanda/h5p-standalone#extracting-h5p)

 The player can be set up either by directly calling the already built scripts and styles in your `HTML` page or using `ES6` syntax.
 For the standalone player to work correctly on a webpage, both the assets, settings, and H5P specific files need to be set properly first.

 ### Direct use